Anandhex/Tetris-training/README.md

 - Ensure the Unity build runs independently
 - Check that all file paths in main.py are correct

+**Graphics mode issues:**

+- Verify `data_config.yaml` exists and is properly formatted
+- Ensure graphics drivers are up to date
+- Check that the Unity build supports graphics mode
+- Run `python with_graphics.py` and check console output for specific errors

 **Low training performance:**

 - Reduce batch size if running out of memory